Cider: India

 Recent economic growth has led to development of new categories of alcohol in India.
 Cider is one such category.
 New product launches are seen in almost all metropolitan cities.
-The nuanced taste and rich legacy of cider from the British era helps the prospects of the drink in the bored scenario of pale lagers.

 Also a filtered non-alcoholic carbonated apple juice called "Appy Fizz" was introduced by Parle in India in 2005 and it became an instant hit.
-Recently, they have decided to push the brand beyond the ₹1,000 crore mark ($97.5 million).
+Recently, they have decided to push the brand beyond the ₹10 billion mark ($97.5 million).

 Pakistan

 Non-alcoholic, apple-flavoured carbonated drinks are popular in the country, with local brands such as Mehran Bottler's Apple Sidra and Murree Brewery's Big Apple in the market.

 Africa

 Kenya

 East African Breweries launched Tusker Premium Cider in 2017.

 South Africa

-There are two main brands of cider produced in South Africa, Hunters and Savanna Dry.
-They are produced and distributed through Distell Group Limited.
+There are two major brands of cider produced in South Africa, Hunters and Savanna.
+They are produced and distributed through Heineken, which acquired Distell in April 2023.
 Hunters Gold was first introduced in South Africa in 1988 as an alternative to beer.
 The Hunters range includes Hunters Dry, Hunters Gold, Hunters Export and Hunters Edge launched in April 2017.
-Savanna Dry was introduced in 1996 and also comes in a Light Premium variety as well as in a Savanna Dark variant.
+Savanna Dry was introduced in 1996 and also comes in Light, Angry Lemon and Alc Free variants, excluding other limited run variants like Loco, Blackbeard and Neat.

+The Elgin Valley east of Cape Town grows around 60% of all the apples in South Africa.
+As a result, the region also has a vibrant craft cider scene, with brands like Sxollie, Everson's, Cluver & Jack, Windermere and Terra Madre all produced in the area.

+Sxollie Cider is increasingly being exported around the world, especially to the UK.
+Almost 90% of all the Sxollie produced is exported.
+Sxollie is pronounced like "skollie".
+Sxollie's Pink Lady Cider won Supreme Champion at the International Cider Challenge in 2019.

+Windermere Cider began brewing in 1994 and is regarded as the oldest craft cider brewery in South Africa.

+Loxtonia Cider, produced in the Ceres area, was crowned the overall champion at the 11th International Cider Challenge in London in 2021.
+Loxtonia's Alexandra Blush Méthode Traditionelle was named Supreme Champion for 2021 and won the Rosé Trophy as the best cider made in the rosé style.